-A Risk Management Function is a legal requirement for Insurance Companies authorised in the Isle of Man, and there are distinct Risk Management obligations which apply to Isle of Man Trust Companies.
-UHIOML's Risk Management Function delivers these services through:
+A Risk Management Function is a legal requirement for Insurance Companies authorised in the Isle of Man.
+UIIOM's Risk Management Function fulfils this obligation through:

-- Oversight and advice on Risk Event and Incident capture, escalation and reporting. - Provision oversight and challenge the business to ensure risk is being managed within UHIOML's stated appetite. - Checking if the Company's Enterprise-wide Risk Management (ERM) framework is operating effectively by carrying out appropriate monitoring practices and risk assurance activity. - Ensure the regulated entities and Board requirements are met in respect of standards set out in Group and local policies
+- Oversight and advice on risk event and incident capture, escalation and reporting. - Oversight and challenge of the Company to ensure risk is being managed within the stated appetite. - Testing of UIIOM's Enterprise-wide Risk Management framework to assess if it is operating effectively through carrying out appropriate monitoring practices and risk assurance activity. - Reporting on whether legal entity and Board requirements are being met in respect of standards set out in Utmost Group plc and UIIOM policies.